 Recipe adapted from Carrabba’s Italian Grill Recipes from Around Our Family Table Cookbook.

-Print the Ingredient Substitution Chart
+Print this FREE Ingredient Substitution Chart

 Click Download button below.

 Like this recipe?

 Don’t forget to give it a ⭐️⭐️⭐️⭐️⭐️star rating in the recipe below!

 - In a small bowl or jar, combine all ingredients.
 Store in airtight container for up to 6 months.

 - General Guide: use 1 tablespoon seasoning per 1 pound of meat, except fish.
 If using on fish, drizzle with a little oil or good vegetable oil (I like Avocado oil) and then sprinkle on seasoning.